-The Canon EOS 7D and the Canon EOS 5D Mark III are two digital cameras that were announced, respectively, in September 2009 and March 2012.
+The Canon EOS 7D and the Canon EOS 5D Mark III are two digital cameras that were revealed to the public, respectively, in September 2009 and March 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (7D) and a full frame (5D Mark III) sensor.
-The 7D has a resolution of 17.9 megapixel, whereas the 5D Mark III provides 22.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 7D has a resolution of 17.9 megapixels, whereas the 5D Mark III provides 22.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 7D vs Canon 5D Mark III
+Body comparison: Canon 7D vs 5D Mark III

 The physical size and weight of the Canon 7D and the Canon 5D Mark III are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 7D – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 7D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark III is notably larger (7 percent) than the Canon 7D.
 Moreover, the 5D Mark III is markedly heavier (10 percent) than the 7D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.